ASFOpenSARlab/opensarlab-cluster/README.md

+** This code repo is a santized copy of the production OpenSARLab.
+It is not guarenteed to be current. **

 1. Build the docker images first based off `opensarlab-container`.

 1. Deploy the following in the same AWS account and region as the previous container images.